We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Housing completions by London borough

-On average, 29,960 net completions were added to the housing stock in London between 2016/17 and 2018/19.
-The vast majority (85%) were for the private market and an average of only 980 net completions were made for social rented properties.
+Across the whole of London, on average, there were 37,768 new homes added to the housing stock in London between 2020/21 and 2022/23.
+A majority (69%) were for the private market and an average of only 1148 completions per-year were made for social rented properties.

-The boroughs completing the most new homes include Southwark, Croydon and Barnet.
+The boroughs completing the most new homes were Tower Hamlets, Brent and Newham.
 However, boroughs vary greatly in both their size and in the availability of development opportunities.
 Boroughs are set targets in the London Plan for how many homes they should be delivering each year and this figure gives a sense of the potential for new buildings in each borough.
-In addition to the targets set for the boroughs.
-The London Legacy Development Corporation is responsible for delivering homes in the Olympic Park in East London, taking on the housing target for that area from the boroughs of Hackney, Tower Hamlets, Waltham Forest and Newham.
-A similar arrangement is going to be in place around the Old Oak Common development in West London.
+Eight boroughs met their London Plan housing targets during the period 2020/21 to 2022/23: Tower Hamlets, Brent, Croydon, Hammersmith and Fulham, Westminster, Waltham Forest, Sutton and City of London.